Like a Boss

 "Like a Boss" is a song written and recorded by comedy hip hop troupe the Lonely Island and released on their debut studio album Incredibad.
 The song is a parody of the song "Like a Boss" from Slim Thug's debut album Already Platinum.
 The parody is narrated by a businessman (Andy Samberg) who describes his increasingly outlandish daily activities as "the boss".

 The music video initially aired as an SNL Digital Short on Saturday Night Live with actor Seth Rogen.
 In 2011, it was subject to a lawsuit from the producers of the musical track, who claimed they never received proper compensation for their work.

 Song

 "Like a Boss" premiered as a Saturday Night Live Digital Short on April 4, 2009.
 In the song, Andy Samberg is a businessman, evidently in middle management, having a performance review.
 The reviewer asks him to describe the things he does in an average day, and does so for the remainder of the song in his trademark aggressive style, with the activities described initially being mundane management tasks but becoming increasingly bizarre throughout the course of the song.
 The lyrics "like a boss" are repeated after every activity.
-This song parodies the song "Already Platinum" by Slim Thug.